smarthsharma07/zomato-csao-recommendation-engine/3_Documentation/README.md

 ## The AI Edge (Differentiator)

-Our architecture explicitly leverages modern Foundational Large Language Models (LLMs) to natively solve the unstructured data problem that plagues traditional Recommendation Systems.
+Our architecture explicitly leverages modern Pretrained Transformer-based Semantic Embedding Model to natively solve the unstructured data problem that plagues traditional Recommendation Systems.

 Instead of relying on rigid, pre-programmed Database foreign-keys or fragile exact-string matching to map complementary items, our engine passes the cart contents through **`all-MiniLM-L6-v2` (a Sentence Transformer LLM)**.